VaniOFX/DQN-divergence/blog_post.md

 ### Experience Replay

 We've seen that DQN learns $$Q$$-values using neural networks.
 This can be seen as supervised learning.
-In this paradigm, a key assumption is that data is independently and identically distributed (iid).
+In this paradigm, a key assumption is that data is independently and identically distributed (i.i.d.).
 In RL however, this does not hold.
 Subsequent states are highly correlated, and the data distribution changes as the agent learns.
 To deal with this, DQN saves the last $$N$$ experienced transitions in memory with some finite capacity $$N$$.
 When performing a $$Q$$-value update, it uses experiences randomly sampled from memory.

 The idea of sampling randomly is to **break the correlation** between updated experiences, increasing sample efficiency and reducing variance.
 The authors also argue that the technique: helps by avoiding unwanted feedback loops; and averages the behavior distribution over many previous states, smoothing out learning and avoiding divergence.